 When can I return to work?

-This varies considerably with type of work, and details of procedure.
+This varies considerably with the type of work, and details of the operation.

-If your work involves mainly office works, then you can return to work after 1 – 2 weeks.
+If your work involves mainly office work, then you can return to work after 1 – 2 weeks.

 If your work involved heavy lifting or manual labour, you may need up to 4-6 weeks off work.